 YUM Stands For Yellow-Dog Updater

-Yum is powerful command utility to manage, view, install or uninstall all available package available in configured repository on local site or remote site/server.
-We can search manage update install or get info about all available or installed packages in the system.
+We can search manage update install or get info about all available or installed

-Group Packages: These are group of multiple packages which can be installed in one shot with the help of yum command.
-There are many common packages which are used for same purposes and need to installed at same time to function properly.
+shot with the help of yum command.
+There are many common packages which are

 1: YUM command to install a group-package.

-#yum groupinstall ”group-package-name”
+groupinstall ”group-package-name”

 or

-#yum install @group-package-name
+#yum group install ”group-package-name”

-#yum group install ”group-package-name
+#yum group install ”group-package-name”

 >Replace the quoted group-name with the full group-package-name or group-id.